Gwindarr/in-60-seconds/PITCHME.md

 - Example 3
 @ulend
 ---
+End of Sample

+Please send any feedback to brett@learnthaifromawhiteguy.com
+---
 @snap[south span-100 fs-06]
 [Click here to jump straight into the interactive feature guides in the GitPitch Docs @fa[external-link]](https://gitpitch.com/docs/getting-started/tutorial/)
 @snapend